 Hunters should note that our hunts do entail a great deal of hiking in order to find the wild groups of javelina.
 Hunters are encouraged to condition themselves before arriving.
 Note: We do not put down corn or other bait to attract the javelina, like in Texas.
 This is a fair chase hunt where we use the spot and stalk method amongst desert mountain terrain.

-Our Success Rate: Averaging out nearly the past couple decades, our success rate has been 95% for rifle hunts with 100% rate of opportunity (taking shots)!
-Archery javelina hunts have a 95% rate of opportunity (flinging arrows).
+Our Success Rate: Averaging out nearly the past couple decades, our success rate has been 95% for rifle hunts with nearly 100% rate of opportunity (taking shots)!
+Archery and Muzzleloader javelina hunts have a 95% rate of opportunity.
 If you are in good enough physical condition to hike to the quality areas and can shoot straight, you have a high chance of tagging a javelina.

-Arizona has a January Archery-Only javelina season, an early February Handgun/Archery/Muzzleloader (H.A.M.
+Arizona has a January Archery-Only javelina season, an early February Handgun/Archery/Crossbow/Muzzleloader (H.A.M.
 Season) and a late February Firearms season.
-Centerfire RIFLE cartridges that we recommend are: .22-250, .243, .257, .264, .270, 7mm-08, .308, etc. Although these are small critters, they are very tough animals and often get away injured from smaller cartridges.
+Centerfire RIFLE cartridges that we recommend are: .243, .270, 7mm-08, .308, .30-06, .300 WSM, etc. Javelina are very tough animals and often get away injured from smaller cartridges.
 Typical HANDGUNS to use are the single-shot Thompson or Remington XP100 centerfire cartridges, like .243, .257, 7mm-08 or the like.
 Revolvers in .357 magnum, .44 magnum, .454 Cassul, etc. with red dots or scopes are also common handguns that work well.
 MUZZLELOADERS can be .50 caliber inline style with scopes or traditional.
+Crossbows can be used during the firearms season and H.A.M. season.

 Seasons for 2014: